surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/officeDocuments_Ingestion/TC-WORD-0018.case.md

 ---

 ### Description
-- Validate editing of metadata (title, tags, and description) for Word documents in Surveilr.
+- Validate that Surveilr maintains version history when a Word document is re-uploaded.

 ### Test Steps
-1. Upload or select an existing Word document.
+1. Upload a Word file.
+2. Upload an updated version of the same file.
-2. Click **Edit Details** in the document information panel.
+3. Check version history in the document details panel.
-3. Modify title, tags, or description fields.
-4. Click **Save Changes**.

 ### Expected Result
-- Updated metadata is saved and displayed correctly.
-- No errors or delays occur during save operation.
+- Both versions are listed in version history.
+- The system indicates the latest version clearly.
+- Older versions remain accessible for download or review.